 Open Ocean Farming

 If the application for the 1,792 hectare site is approved, we intend to commission an initial farm with the potential to grow approx. 4,000 tonnes of King salmon.
 A secondary farm would then follow and produce an equivalent amount.
-NZKS currently produces 8,000 tonnes per year of salmon.
+NZKS currently produces 8,000 tonnes per year of salmon at our inshore sites.

-We expect a hearing will be held in early 2020, with the hope of resource consent granted by mid-2020.
-If successful we intend to have the farm commissioned in 2021, with a first harvest in 2022/23.
+We expect a hearing to be held in the first half of 2020.
+If successful, we hope to have the farm commissioned in 2021, with a first harvest in 2022/23.

-We have already met with a wide range of groups, including iwi, fishing companies, Department of Conservation, Forest and Bird, the Environmental Defence Society and local community groups and invite anyone wanting to know more to come and meet with us.
+We have already met with a wide range of organisations, including iwi, fishing companies, Department of Conservation, Forest and Bird, the Environmental Defence Society and local community groups and we invite anyone wanting to know more to meet with us.

 We look forward to your support on this challenging, but exciting journey.

-We have prepared answers to some frequently asked questions, which you can download here..
-Alternatively, if you require any further information or details, please don’t hesitate to contact us during this period.
+We have prepared answers to some frequently asked questions, which you can download here.
+Alternatively, if you require any further information or details, please do not hesitate to contact us during this period.

 A video of the seabed in the region of the proposed Blue Endeavour farm.